Free Trial

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.

-Ellipsoid zone disruption is a hyperreflective outer retinal band just posterior to the external limiting membrane.
-Its integrity is correlating with visual acuity and other aspects of retinal function.
+Ellipsoid zone disruption refers to alterations in the hyperreflective outer retinal band located just posterior to the external limiting membrane.
+These features are commonly evaluated in research studies for their relationship with retinal structure and function.

 • AI for OCT detection of Neurosensory retina atrophy